 Professional judgment cannot be exercised for the following:

-If you have questions about how to apply for a professional judgment, contact the office of Student Financial Services at (405) 692-3204.
+If you have questions about how to apply for a professional judgment, contact the Student Financial Aid Office at (405) 692-3204.

-The office of student financial services may do dependency overrides on a case-by-case basis for students with unusual circumstances, provided the student can supply documentation supporting the override request.
+The Student Financial Aid Office may do dependency overrides on a case-by-case basis for students with unusual circumstances, provided the student can supply documentation supporting the override request.